Insurance Claim for Water Damage

 Protecting Your Home from Future Water Damage

 Inspect your home regularly for signs and sources of moisture.
 After it rains, check for water stains or odors inside your house.
-Create a maintenance schedule to check the following sources of water leaks on a regular basis and contact a service company with any questions or concerns:
+Create a maintenance schedule to check the following sources of water leaks regularly and contact a service company with any questions or concerns:

-- Hot water heaters.
-Hot water heaters can rust or develop cracks over time.
+- Water heaters.
+Water heaters can rust or develop cracks over time.
 Check your water heater for rust and deterioration every year.
 Check the drain pan for water and ensure that the drain line for the overflow pan isn’t clogged.
 Drain and clean the water heater as recommended by the manufacturer.

 - Garbage disposal.
 Routinely check for cracks or leaks.